Regína at Ingólfsskáli turf longhouse replica in South-Iceland

 Kögunarhóll hill

-You cannot miss this hill as in front of it by the road, 52 white crosses have been erected in memory of the people who have been killed in traffic accidents on Suðurlandsvegur - the south region road number 1.
+Before the new road was constructed you couldn't miss this hill as in front of it by the road, 52 white crosses were erected in memory of the people who have been killed in traffic accidents on Suðurlandsvegur - the south region road number 1.

 Viking stuff inside Ingólfsskáli longhouse replica